Wild & Working Horses

 Her dignity beneath the conditions of capitalism spoke deeply to me.

 I, like so many people right now, am looking for a way to live my freedom whilst navigating the systems of violence and oppression that dominate the culture I have grown up in.
 A wild horse life where I can run free, full of abandon and joy.
+I want space to rest, to heal, to be explore, but I also need to survive, financially and otherwise.

 What helps is that my work is meaningful to me and for that I am very grateful, but it is nonetheless heavy.
 It is similar to my experience of motherhood as one of both the biggest joys and hardest responsibilities I’ve ever experienced.